igsr/gca_1000genomes_website/_faq/how-can-i-get-allele-frequency-my-variant.md

 ---

-Our vcf files contain global and super population alternative allele frequencies.
-You can see this is our[ most recent release](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
+Our VCF files contain global and super population alternative allele frequencies.
+You can see this in our [most recent release](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
 For multi allelic variants, each alternative allele frequency is presented in a comma separated list.

 An example info column which contains this information looks like

     1 15211 rs78601809 T G 100 PASS AC=3050;AF=0.609026;AN=5008;NS=2504;DP=32245;EAS_AF=0.504;AMR_AF=0.6772;AFR_AF=0.5371;EUR_AF=0.7316;SAS_AF=0.6401;AA=t|||;VT=SNP

-If you want population specific allele frequencies you have three options.
+If you want population specific allele frequencies you have three options:

-For a single snp you can look at the [population genotype page for a snp in our browser](http://browser.1000genomes.org/Homo_sapiens/Variation/Population?r=1:14711-15711;source=dbSNP;v=rs78601809;vdb=variation;vf=22041749).
+* For a single variant you can look at the [population genetics page for a variant in our browser](http://browser.1000genomes.org/Homo_sapiens/Variation/Population?r=1:14711-15711;source=dbSNP;v=rs78601809;vdb=variation;vf=22041749).
 This gives you piecharts and a table for a single site.

-For a genomics region you can use our [allele frequency calculator](http://www.1000genomes.org/allele-frequency-calculator-documentation) tool which gives a set of allele frequencies for selected populations
+* For a genomic region you can use our [allele frequency calculator](http://www.1000genomes.org/allele-frequency-calculator-documentation) tool which gives a set of allele frequencies for selected populations

-If you would like sub population allele frequences for a whole file, you are best to use the vcftools command line tool.
+* If you would like sub population allele frequences for a whole file, you are best to use the vcftools command line tool.

 This is done using a combination of two [vcftools ](http://vcftools.sourceforge.net/) commands called [vcf-subset](http://vcftools.sourceforge.net/perl_module.html#vcf-subset) and [fill-an-ac](http://vcftools.sourceforge.net/perl_module.html#fill-an-ac)

-An example command set using files from our [phase1 release](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/) would look like
+An example command set using files from our [phase 1 release](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/) would look like

     grep CEU integrated_call_samples.20101123.ALL.panel | cut -f1 > CEU.samples.list